2o181o28/eden-seed-finder/README.md

 ./generator > seeds.txt
 ```

 Copy the contents of `seeds.txt` to the `seeds_list` in `main.lua`.
 Launch TBOI, enable this mod (named `eden_seed_finder`), and start a run as regular Eden.
 Press <kbd>T</kbd>, and the mod will start to search for a seed that contains Mom's Knife in Mom's Chest.
-All the seeds it find will be printed to the Debug Console, with Eden's DPS stats.
+All the seeds it found will be printed to the Debug Console, with Eden's DPS stats.
 Hold <kbd>Y</kbd> if you want to cancel the search.